 Recent events, such as the Black Lives Matter and the Parkland Shooting protests, seem to indicate that there has been a cultural reawakening throughout the United States to exert our First Amendment rights and participate in various forms of public discourse.
-On March 14, 2018, students and teachers across the country are expected to walk out of their classrooms in protest of gun violence and calling for gun law reforms.
 Standing up for your rights can be very difficult, even more so in the face of discipline.
-Therefore, understanding your rights, and their limitations, is crucial when actively engaging in public demonstrations.
+Therefore, understanding your rights, as well as Missouri’s protesting laws, is crucial when actively engaging in public demonstrations.

 What are protected “public forums” for peaceful protests?

-Streets, sidewalks, and public parks are traditionally all protected areas where an individuals have the right to gather and express themselves.
+In Missouri, streets, sidewalks, and public parks are traditionally all protected areas where individuals have the right to gather and express themselves.

 Are you allowed to protest on private property?

 Generally, not without permission from the owner of the property.
-The owner of the private property has the right to limit what speech or assembly will take place on their property including not allowing it at all.
+In Missouri, the private property owner has the right to limit what speech or assembly will take place on their property including not allowing it at all.
 If you disregard their rules, the owner is within their rights to order you off their property.
 If you do not comply they could seek the assistance of the police and you could be arrested and charged with trespassing.

 However, if you have consent of the owner to protest on their property, the content of your speech cannot be restricted but the owner is always at liberty to revoke his consent.